just-the-docs/just-the-docs/docs/navigation-structure.md

 ---
 ```

+---

-### Pages with children
+## Pages with children

 Sometimes you will want to create a page with many children (a section).
-To accomplish this you need to define a few things.
 First, it is recommended that you keep pages that are related in a directory together...
 For example, in these docs, we keep all of the written documentation in the `./docs` directory and each of the sections in subdirectories like `./docs/ui-components` and `./docs/utilities`.
 This gives is an organization like:

 ```
 +-- ..